cdproducts/aws-cloud-native-iac/docs/EcrRepository.md

 );
 ```

-This code snippet illustrates the setup of an ECR Repository Stack using the `CopanDevEcrRepositoryStack` constructor.
+This code snippet illustrates the setup of an ECR Repository Stack using the `ImageRepositoryStack` constructor.
 It's designed to seamlessly create an Elastic Container Registry (ECR) repository, enabling secure management and deployment of Docker images.